Painadath/PyEncrypter/README.md

 *and Encrypt and decrypt with it

+you can also download the standalone executable in the release page if you dont want to install pyencypter make it executable and run it

-If you found any bug kindly report it in issue page Currently the setup.py is not supported for windows and Mac Command line version of this project is in the commandline folder This was a simple project for learning python3
+If you found any bug kindly report it in issue page Currently the setup.py is not supported for windows(Mac is not tested(if you have a mac pc contact me samuelpainadath@gmail.com))
+This was a simple project for learning python3